Or go to Why is World Book Night Important? or Testimonials

 Volunteers who wish to gift the books we provide have to say how they can reach people who don’t regularly read.
 Book givers who are giving their own books are still asked to sign up but don’t have to fill in a full application form.

-Applications to be a volunteer open on November 23 and, for those applying to give the World Book Night editions, closes on January 23.
-Those applying to be givers of their own books can do so up until April 23.
+Applications to be a volunteer opened on November 23 and, for those applying to give the World Book Night editions, closed on January 23.
+Community Book Giver registrations are accepted up until April 22.

 The World Book Night books have been chosen by an editorial committee chaired by The Reading Agency - they are books that we think will make people fall in love with reading.

 World Book Night is supported by bookshops and libraries across the country.
 They are vital hubs of community reading and World Book Night would be impossible without them.
 They are where volunteers who are giving away the World Book Night editions pick up the books they are passing to reluctant readers.